constfun/create-react-WebExtension/README.md

 # Create React WebExtension [![Build Status](https://travis-ci.org/pacemkr/create-react-web-extension.svg?branch=master)](https://travis-ci.org/facebookincubator/create-react-app)

-Create WebExtensions with no build configuration and common sense conveniences.<br>
+Develop WebExtensions with no build configuration.<br>

-WebExtension API's is the widely adopted system for extending and modifying the capability of a browser.<br>
+WebExtension API is the widely adopted system for extending and modifying the capability of a browser.<br>

 * [Getting Started](#getting-started) – How to create a new extension.
 * [User Guide](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md) – How to develop extensions bootstrapped with Create React WebExtension.
-* [WebExtensions on MDN](https://developer.mozilla.org/en-US/Add-ons/WebExtensions) - API reference and tutorials for developing WebExtensions.
+* [WebExtensions on MDN](https://developer.mozilla.org/en-US/Add-ons/WebExtensions) - API reference and tutorials for developing extensions.

 This project is a fork of, and owes a great debt to, the all around excellent [Create React App (CRA)](https://github.com/facebookincubator/create-react-app).<br>
 The latest version of Create React WebExtension (CRWX) is in sync with create-react-app#v1.0.12.<br>
-A detailed description of patches and features relative to CRA is included in `packages/react-scripts/README.md`.
+For those familiar with CRA projects, a detailed description of patches and features is included in `packages/react-scripts/README.md`.

 ## Highlights

-- No configuration or difficult to make decisions to get started.
-- Start from scratch or consult friendly examples.
+- Get Started Immediately.
+You **don’t** need to install or configure tools like Webpack or Babel.<br>
+They are preconfigured and hidden so that you can focus on the code.
-- Cross-browser, hot module replacement as you work on your extension.
-- Works seamlessly on HTTPS and Content Security Policy protected pages.
+- Live reload of JavaScript and CSS as you work on your extension.
+Works seamlessly in Chrome and Firefox, even on pages protected by HTTPS and Content Security Policy.
-- Individual modules can be written in TypeScript, Ocaml, ReasonML, or JavaScript.
+- You can use TypeScript, Ocaml, ReasonML, or JavaScript and import modules between them.
-- Includes CSS conveniences such as style-loader and autoprefixer.
 - At any time, you can "eject" Create React WebExtension from your project to relinquish full control over the webpack configuration.

 ## Limitations

-* Although based based on a mature project, CRWX introduces significant changes.
+* Although based on a mature project, CRWX introduces significant changes.
 You'd be an early adopter.
 * Tested on macOS, Firefox, and Chrome.
+In principle everything should work equally well with Edge.
+I'm not so sure about Windows.
+YMMV.
+* CRWX will create a production build, ready for packaging.
+However, the packaging process itself varries significantly between browsers and is considered out of scope for this tool.
+This may change in the future.

-If something doesn’t work please be kind and [file an issue](https://github.com/constfun/create-react-WebExtension/issues/new).
+If something doesn’t work please be kind and [report an issue](https://github.com/constfun/create-react-WebExtension/issues/new).

-## Getting Started
+## Quick Start

 ### Installation